What is the difference between powered air and supplied air respirators?

 • supplant valves and hoses whenever broken, fragile, or penetrated;

-• check head harness for damage or deterioration;
+• Check the head harness for damage or deterioration.

 • fix free clamps or connectors;